processone/docs.ejabberd.im/content/admin/configuration/listen-options.md

  provide the password option that will be used for all the hosts (see port 5236 definition in the example below).

+## ip

+*string()*

+The socket will listen only in that network interface.
+Depending on the type of the IP address, IPv4 or IPv6 will be used.

+It is possible to specify a generic address (`"0.0.0.0"` for IPv4 or `"::"` for IPv6), so `ejabberd` will listen in all addresses.
+Note that on some operating systems and/or OS configurations, listening on `"::"` will mean listening for IPv4 traffic as well as IPv6 traffic.

+Some example values for IP address:

+- `"0.0.0.0"` to listen in all IPv4 network interfaces.
+This is the default value when the option is not specified.

+- `"::"` to listen in all IPv6 network interfaces

+- `"10.11.12.13"` is the IPv4 address `10.11.12.13`

+- `"::FFFF:127.0.0.1"` is the IPv6 address `::FFFF:127.0.0.1/128`

 ## max_fsm_queue

 *Size*